Peter Gabriel: 1985–1997: So and Us

 After finishing the soundtrack to Birdy, Gabriel shifted his musical focus from rhythm and texture, as heard on Peter Gabriel four and Birdy, towards more straightforward songs.
 In 1985, he recorded his fifth studio album, So (also co-produced with Lanois).
 So was released in May 1986 and reached No. 1 in the UK and No. 2 in the US.
 It remains Gabriel's best-selling album with over five million copies sold in the US alone.
-It produced one of Gabriel's signature songs, that has become a concert staple: "In Your Eyes", with a distinctive vocal appearance by Youssou N'Dour, and three UK top 20 singles: "Sledgehammer", "Big Time", and "Don't Give Up", a duet with Kate Bush.
+It produced "In Your Eyes", one of Gabriel's signature songs that has become a concert staple; the song includes a distinctive vocal appearance by Youssou N'Dour.
+So also included three UK top 20 singles: "Sledgehammer", "Big Time", and "Don't Give Up", a duet with Kate Bush.

 The first went to No. 1 on the US Billboard Hot 100, Gabriel's only single of his career to do so.
 It knocked "Invisible Touch" by Genesis, his former band, out of the top spot, which was also their only US number one hit.
 In the UK, the single went to No. 4.
 In 1990, Rolling Stone ranked So at No. 14 on its list of "Top 100 Albums of the Eighties".